QBlockQ/ab/README.md

 ## License

+Copyright (C) 2024 QBlock.
+All rights reserved.

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) with additional terms.
+Any use, modification, or distribution of this software requires explicit written permission from QBlock.
+See the [LICENSE](LICENSE) file for details.